How to Raise Money for Business Using Crowdfunding SitesAbbakin

 When it comes to marketing your business online, you need to know who your target audience are and how best to reach them.
 You need to also decide how far you need to reach out.
 The best starting point is your circle of trusted friends, families and colleagues who can help spread the word of mouth.
 If you can get them on board with your idea, they can be your greatest evangelists and project ambassadors.

 From there, you’ll have to move beyond friends and convince those targeted audience that will boost your project to its funding goal.
 This goes back to understanding your product and its targeted audience.
 Ensure you appeal to their interests and reward them with related benefits to your project.
 Offer your audience the rewards they will love to taste, use, hear or feel.

 - Are they people who love sports or movies?

 - Are they people who love cooking or travels?

 Having a big follower and customer list to draw from and the ability to offer incentives are going to be great advantages.
-You have a finite period to get a large group of investors to rally around your cause and it is up to you to drive it with all the tools at your disposal.
+You have a finite period to get a large group of investors to rally around your cause and it is up to you to nail it with all the tools at your disposal.
 From knowing your product and its benefits, the people; and with social media to email broadcast…that is how you get your projects noticed… and funded.

 A quick look at the active projects on Kickstarter or IndieGoGo will show that you’ve got a lot of creative competition out there.
 So to catch the eye of potential investors, you need to stand out, engage your community and close the deal.
 It’s this article helpful?
 Let us know you best crowd founding experience in the comment section.
 To keep the conversation going, follow us on Twitter, Facebook @abbakinglova.